daniloriitano/sentiment_analysis/README.md

 - Cleaning of extracted text to remove irrelevant content
 - Sentiment analysis using the VADER model
 - Saving results to a CSV file
+- A dedicated script was created for each newspaper to handle different article structures

 ## 🚀 Installation